Firmware

 Published at August 7, 2014 · Piotr Król · 8 min read

 Recently I came back to look into coreboot.
-Mainly because low level is fun and skills related to firmware (even coreboot) starting get attention on freelance portals (first odesk job, second odesk job).
+Mainly because low level is fun and skills related to firmware (even coreboot) starting get attention on freelance portals (first odesk job (link removed), second odesk job).
 I was surprised that under the wings of Google coreboot team start to support ARM (BTW ARM programming is IMHO next great skill to learn).
 So I cloned latest, code compiled QEMU armv7 mainboard model and tried to kick it in latest qemu-system-arm....

 Categories: firmware